List of Afghanistan Twenty20 International cricket records: Narrowest loss margins (by runs)

 The narrowest loss of Afghanistan in terms of runs is by 9 runs suffered against Nepal during the 2014 ICC World Twenty20.

 Narrowest loss margins (by balls remaining)

 Afghanistan has suffered loss by this margin once.

 Narrowest loss margins (by wickets)

 Afghanistan has suffered defeat by 4 wickets on three occasions.

 Tied matches

 A tie can occur when the scores of both teams are equal at the conclusion of play, provided that the side batting last has completed their innings.

-There have been 19 ties in T20Is history with Afghanistan involved in 1 such game.
+Afghanistan have been involved in 2 ties.